openagenticteam/bitcoin-ui/README.md

 ## 🎨 Styling & Customization

-All components are flexible by default and come with beautiful styling using Inter font and modern design tokens.
+All components are flexible by default and come with beautiful styling using modern design tokens.

 ### Default Styling